 • EduFlow Design Map

-• Figma Lo‑Fi Prototype
+• Figma Lo‑Fi Prototype (link coming)

 Working definition of “AI collaboration” here: humans define intent + constraints; tools accelerate exploration; humans make final calls, document decisions, and govern change.